Skip to content

 Orthopedics

-Pediatric orthopedics focuses on the diagnosis and treatment of musculoskeletal issues in children that include their joints, muscles, and bones.
-Our multidisplinary team includes pediatric anesthesiologists, pediatric physical therapists, and pediatric interventional radiologists, sports medicine specialists, and child life specialists who work together with child and their families to fine the best treatment for each child.
+Pediatric orthopedics focuses on the diagnosis and treatment of musculoskeletal conditions in children, including those affecting the joints, muscles, and bones.
+Our multidisciplinary team includes pediatric anesthesiologists, physical therapists, interventional radiologists, sports medicine specialists, and child life specialists.
+Together they collaborate with children and their families to find the best treatment plan for each child.

 Orthopedics